MubarakNative/News-Cast-MB/README.md

 - [x] Search a specific article.

-- [x] Swipe to delete bookmarked news and more,...
+- [x] Swipe to delete bookmarked news and more, ...

 ### Note 👀